Jake Burger Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.
+- The Athletics pitching staff ranks 27th in the league with a collective 7.9 strikeouts per nine innings.

-- The Athletics' 6.08 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.05).

 © 2023 Data Skrive.
 All rights reserved.